 Hunting would occur on five refuge units and divisions in New Hampshire and two in Vermont.
-Hunting with and training of dogs will be conducted on the portions of the refuge open to hunting with the exception of the Putney Mountain Unit, where dogs may only be used for ruffed grouse hunting.
+Hunting with and training of dogs will be conducted on the portions of the refuge open to hunting with the exception of the Putney Mountain Unit, where dogs may only be used for American woodcock, turkey (fall season), gray squirrel and ruffed grouse hunting.

-In New Hampshire, the units and divisions opening to hunting would be the Blueberry Swamp Division in Columbia, the Fairgrounds Unit in Lancaster, the Pondicherry Division in Carroll, Jefferson and Whitefield, the Saddle Island Unit in Bath, and the Mascoma Division in Canaan and Lyme. (see Recreational Hunting and Fishing Plan, Figures 2 through 6).
+In New Hampshire, the units and divisions opening to hunting would be the Blueberry Swamp Division in Columbia, the Fairgrounds Unit in Lancaster, the Pondicherry Division in Carroll, Jefferson and Whitefield, the Saddle Island Unit in Bath, and the Mascoma River Division in Canaan, Dorchester, Hanover, and Lyme (see Recreational Hunting and Fishing Plan, Figures 2 through 6).
+Hunting on new lands acquired and added to the refuge may be allowed if the uses are found compatible.

 In Vermont, the Nulhegan Basin Division in Bloomfield, Brunswick, Ferdinand and Lewis, and the Putney Mountain Unit in Putney would open to hunting. (see Recreational Hunting and Fishing Plan, Figures 7 and 8).
-Hunting may eventually be opened on new lands acquired and added to existing divisions if the uses are found compatible.
+Hunting on new lands that are acquired and added to the refuge may be allowed if the uses are found compatible.